spencer-shadley/completed-class/22-computer-science/2-thursday-sorting/activities/2-quick-sort/README.md

 - quick-sort was developed [specifically because insertion sort is sometimes too slow](http://anothercasualcoder.blogspot.com/2015/03/my-quickshort-interview-with-sir-tony.html).

-- The high-level sketch of quick-sort looks something like this:
+## Algorithm

 - Select an element from the array.
 This element is called the **pivot**.

-  - Choosing a pivot is a somewhat complicated detail.
-If someone asks, it's fine to explain that we can choose one at random.
+- Selecting the pivot impacts performance significantly.
+There are many valid options but you can pick any element for the pivot and it will still work.

 - Next, begin sorting by iterating through the array.
 Rearrange the array's elements such that:

   - Every element _less_ than the pivot comes before it; and
   - Every element _greater_ than the pivot comes after it.
   - This puts the pivot in the right place—i.e., this is where the pivot will appear when the array is finally sorted.

 - This process is called _partitioning_.

 - Taken independently, the elements to the left of the pivot comprise an array.
 The same is true for the elements to the right.

 - Repeat the above steps in each of the sub-arrays generated from partitioning.

 - Since these sub-arrays get smaller with each iteration, we'll eventually try to sort arrays with one element.
-  - Once we get here, we're done—the array is sorted.
+- Once we get here, we're done — the array is sorted.

 ## Resources